BrindhaSubramanian/DataScienceChallenge/README.md

 #Clustering Analysis

 #a) How will I cluster users?
+I will cluster users based on the following statements,
 #Potential respondants to advertisements vs others
-#Based on the time of the day - Active hours - Students - evening/night, kids - Afternoon and evening,
+#Cluster based on the time of the day - Active hours of Students - evening/night, kids - Afternoon and evening,
 #housewife - Afternoon and evening
 #those who search with short query vs long query
-#Based on the search content - Queries have to categorized into eg. kids search, teenager, adult
+#Based on the search content - Queries have to be categorized into eg. kids search, teenager, adult

 #b) Features considered
-#I will consider the following features
+#I will consider the following features,
 #Time of the day,
 #number of words in a query
 #Misspelled or not
+#day of the week

 #c) Clustering algorithm